What is blue-green deployment?

-Continuous integration/continuous delivery (CI/CD)
+Continuous integration/continuous delivery (CI/CD pipeline)

 One of the goals of continuous integration (a DevOps technique) is to get software live as soon as possible and speed up the development process through automated testing and frequent code integration.
 Blue-green deployment is a deployment strategy that can help with this goal by allowing more code pushes to production while lowering the risk of new releases.

 There are often small compatibility differences between the staging environment and production, no matter how much effort is made to make them identical.
 For DevOps teams, this can lead to edge cases and bugs that can't be discovered until the code has been pushed to production.
 Blue-green deployment allows for testing in production by pushing new code to the actual production environment and seeing how it performs, before smoothly transitioning it to production traffic and actual users.

 A canary release is when new changes are released to a small segment of your user base, rather than rolled out to everyone.
 Much like a canary in a coal mine, this small controlled test can be used to determine if there are any fatal errors in the new version of your code.
 Blue-green deployment can be used for such canary testing by simply having the router direct a percentage of your traffic to a new version of the code to see how it performs with live traffic, before rolling out the change to 100% of your users.